cronical/claim-bridge/README.md

 ###Moneydance Set-up and Conventions

 The expectation is that each medical provider has a liability account, which is named identically to the name that UHG uses.
+A provision is made for aliases, though.
 These are expected to be sub-accounts of "Medical Providers".
 Each of these accounts has a special comment (the only field available) to help the program set the correct category.
 In order to know the category to use, data is captured on the first row of the comment field of each provider

 The first row of that field should contain the full category path and the non-unique part of the final element.
 So `X:Health:Maj-med:Tests:Test` is used for a test vendor such as Quest.
 The program adds the last bit which is one of 'chg', 'ins adj' or 'ins pmt'.